 The cost of living in New Zealand is rather high, and like most countries, it tends to fluctuate depending on the area.
 The cost of living also varies between islands; the South Island is significantly cheaper than the North Island.

-Auckland and Wellington ranked 111th and 139th respectively in the 2023 Mercer Cost of Living Survey.
-This makes them cheaper to live in than cities such as Brisbane and Edinburgh but pricier than Calgary and Budapest.
+Auckland and Wellington ranked 111th and 145th, respectively, in the 2024 Mercer Cost of Living Survey.
+This makes them cheaper to live in than cities such as Brisbane, Australia and Edinburgh, UK but pricier than Calgary, Canada and Budapest, Hungary.

 Cost of accommodation in New Zealand